grzesiek-galezowski/tdd-ebook/manuscript/040_Three_Essential_Tools.md

     method is a **Test Method**
 3. The `AssertTwoIntegersAreEqual()` method is **an Assertion**

-Quite to our joy, those three elements are present in xUnit frameworks as well.
+To our joy, those three elements are present in xUnit frameworks as well.
 To illustrate it, here is (finally!) the same test we wrote, but with an xUnit framework (this one is called XUnit.Net):